 While it is technically possible to upgrade a 4G phone to 5G, it is largely impracticable.
 The process is beyond what you can do, and it would be too costly.

 Before choosing a 5G phone, be sure to confirm that it supports the LTE frequency band of the 5G mobile wireless operator that you want to use it on.

 There are dozens of 5G frequency bands in use around the world by various cellular carriers.
 If you buy a 5G phone that does not support the 5G frequency that your operator/carrier uses, your phone will not be able to connect to that 5G network.
 And that would be a waste.

 In addition, if you travel internationally, you should also consider what network frequency bands are supported in the countries you travel to, or intend to travel to.

 If you plan to use a local SIM for 5G Internet access in those countries, you will need a phone that supports available networks there.
 As a rule, the more bands a smartphone supports, the better.

-Now you understand that though it is possible to upgrade a 4G phone to 5G, it is mostly impractical and will cost an arm and a leg.
+Now you understand that though it is possible to upgrade or convert a 4G mobile phone to 5G, it is mostly impractical and will cost an arm and a leg.
 It is just best to replace your 4G phone with a 5G smartphone.